National Introductory Arbitration Course

-- Approved by the Law Society of Saskatchewan for 37.5 CPD Hours (including 3.5 hours Ethics).
+- The 2021 online course delivery is approved by the Law Society of Saskatchewan for 42.00 CPD Hours (including 4 hours Ethics)

-- Earn 50 CEE points from the ADR Institute of Canada for designation holders.
+- Earn up to 50 CEE points from the ADR Institute of Canada for designation holders.

 Once successfully completed, this Course fulfills the educational requirements for the ADR Institute of Canada’s national designations of Qualified Arbitrator (Q.Arb) and Chartered Arbitrator (C.Arb).
 A separate designation application will be required.